mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 	$ python3 test_server_1.py
 	test_server_1.py: cannot listen at "127.0.0.1:5050" ([Errno 98] Address already in use)

-Messages are sent to a specified address.
-These addresses are layer cake addresses, i.e. not network addresses or machine pointers.
-They are more akin to a unique identity, such as the special parameter passed to :func:`server`.
+Messages are sent to an address passed to :meth:`~.Point.send`.
+These addresses are **layer-cake** addresses, i.e. not network addresses or machine pointers.
+They are a runtime, unique identity.
 At that point where a message is received, the address of the sending party is always available as ``self.return_address``.
 This is how the response table is routed back to the proper HTTP client.

 Message-driven software inevitably includes message dispatching code;